 “The new bridge will have to be simple and parsimonious, but not trivial.
 It will look like a ship moored in the valley; a light and bright steel bridge.
 It will reflect the sunlight during the day and absorb solar energy to return it at night.
 It will be a sober bridge, respecting the character of the Genoese.”

-Renzo Piano recounts his idea of the new bridge, a sober and discreet presence that will arise in the same area of the Morandi Bridge.
+Renzo Piano recounts his idea of the new bridge, a sober and discreet presence.

 The viaduct on the Polcevera River is an essential junction connecting with France, the port and, generally, with nearby areas.
 It is a fundamental element that will allow Genoa to take back its role of great port and trade city.